Images protected by Greenhouse School Websites

 Mrs Louise Parsons

-Deputy Designated Safeguarding Lead (DDSL), Head of Year 7 and Transition and Teacher of Mathematics
+Deputy Designated Safeguarding Lead (DDSL - Level 3), Head of Year 7 and Transition and Teacher of Mathematics

 Mr Daniel Taylor

-Deputy Designated Safeguarding Lead (DDSL), Head of Year 8 and Teacher of ICT
+Deputy Designated Safeguarding Lead (DDSL - Level 3), Head of ICT

 Pastoral Team